 - Teach your child to brush and floss every day.

-When your child's first teeth come in, clean his or her teeth with a soft toothbrush.
-If your child is younger than 3 years, ask your dentist if it's okay to use a rice-sized amount of fluoride toothpaste.
+When your child's first teeth come in, clean the teeth with a soft toothbrush.
+If your child is younger than 3 years, ask the dentist about using a rice-sized amount of fluoride toothpaste.
 Use a pea-sized amount for children ages 3 to 6 years.
-Start flossing your child's teeth when he or she has teeth that touch each other.
+Help your child floss when their teeth touch each other.

 Saliva contains bacteria that cause tooth decay.
 Keep your own teeth and mouth healthy so you are less likely to transfer these bacteria to your baby.
 Avoid sharing spoons and other utensils with your baby.
 Also, don't "clean" your baby's pacifier with your mouth.

-Remove a bottle from your baby's mouth before he or she falls asleep.
-This practice helps prevent mouth bacteria from producing acids that cause baby bottle tooth decay.
-Also, clean your baby's teeth after feeding, especially at night.
+Remove a bottle from your baby's mouth before they fall asleep.
+This can help prevent baby bottle tooth decay.
+Try to clean your baby's teeth after feeding, especially at night.